-Rezo Gabriadze Theatre
+Rezo Gabriadze Puppet Theatre, Tbilisi

 “Georgian national treasure” – this is how Mr. Rezo Gabriadze, one of the most talented art professionals, is recongnized worldwide.
 His influence on the Georgian culture has been lasting and profound.
 Mr. Gabriadze's work continues creating an unforgettable memories for those who experience it.
 As an artist, first and foremost, he has gained an international reputation as screenwriter, stage director, painter, sculptor and puppeteer.
 His most famous screenplays include such films as “Don’t Grieve”, “Mimino”, and “Kin-Dza-Dza”.